From Seattle’s first female mayor, to a popular longtime news anchor, women have held prominent roles across the public arena.

 The gleaming Seattle Children’s Research Institute downtown is a bit shinier than the first children’s hospital in Seattle 110 years earlier, but its female founder’s basic ideas of providing pediatric care for “every child” regardless of family finances remains true today.

-Clise, who moved to Seattle with her husband from Colorado in 1889, lost her youngest son to inflammatory rheumatism.
+Anna Herr Clise (1866-1936), who moved to Seattle with her husband from Colorado in 1889, lost her youngest son to inflammatory rheumatism.
 She was inspired to seek out better children’s medical care for the area, as the closest children’s hospital was in San Francisco at the time of her 6-year-old’s death.

 In early 1907, Clise gathered 16 of Seattle’s leading ladies to make plans for incorporating a children’s hospital.
 They each paid $20 to fund the medical institution dedicated to treating and caring for children.
 For 97 years after the founding of Children’s, the hospital’s board of trustees was made up solely of women — not by rule, but in following tradition.

 On January 11, 1907, the Children’s Orthopedic Hospital Association became the first pediatric clinic in the Northwest and the third on the West Coast.
 It operated out of Seattle General Hospital for a year, then slowly expanded out to other facilities.